philipwalton/blog/_articles/normalizing-cross-browser-flexbox-issues.md

 At first this really bothered me.
 Prior to flexbox, a sticky footer layout in pure CSS wasn't possible unless you knew the height of the header and footer.
 If either of those were unknown, the layout wouldn't work.

 After coming to terms with the issue, I realized it wasn't actually that big of a deal.
 My solution was actually perfect example of progressive enhancement at its best.
-If you were using a browsers that didn't support flexbox (or had bugs), you could still see all the content, you just wouldnt' see a footer stuck to the bottom of the page.
+If you were using a browsers that didn't support flexbox (or had bugs), you could still see all the content, you just wouldn't see a footer stuck to the bottom of the page.
 No big deal.

 I've since come to discover that a cross-browser sticky footer layout using flexbox was always possible, I just wasn't looking hard enough.